Bishop, California: Public Transportation Services

 Eastern Sierra Transit offers bus service as far north as Reno, Nevada, and as far south as Lancaster, California.

+Education

+It is in the Bishop Unified School District for grades PK-12.

+The area serves the Bishop Union Elementary School District and is home to Bishop Union High School.

 In popular culture

 A number of westerns and other films were shot in Bishop: